Vanilla Warlock Leveling Guide (1-60)

 PvE Tips: Cheap Oils and Elixirs

-Choosing which professions you want to pursue with your warlock really boils down to what you want to be doing when you reach endgame.
-Here, i will go over each profession and summarize my personal choices at the end.
+Choosing which professions you want to pursue with your warlock really boils down to what you want to be doing when you reach the endgame.
+Here, I will go over each profession and summarize my personal choices at the end.

-Gathering Profesions: Typically chosen to either support a Production professions or as a source of income.
+Gathering Professions: Typically chosen to either support a Production profession or as a source of income.